simaxw/unit-convert/doc/windows.md

 ## Create Directory

-In order to have everything in one place I would recommend to create one directory in drive C called "devenv" for "development environment".
+In order to have everything in one place I would recommend to create one directory in drive C called `devenv` for *development environment*.
 Under this directory all software components mentioned above are extracted to.